High Learning Potential

 Characteristics of Children with High Learning Potential

-There are many common characteristics of individuals with high learning potential.
-While different children with high cognitive ability have different mixtures of characteristics, most will display a majority of the 25 descriptors that have been selected as applicable to children with high learning potential of varying ages, socioeconomic backgrounds and gender.
-Many parents start their journey of high learning potential with their child through this set of characteristics.
+Children with high learning potential show many common characteristics, although the mix of these characteristics will vary.
+Most will display a majority of the 25 descriptors that have been selected as applicable to children with high learning potential of varying ages, socioeconomic backgrounds and gender.
+Many parents start their journey of supporting and understanding their child with high learning potential through discovering this set of characteristics.

 Learn more about Characteristics of High Learning Potential »